IOTA-Ledger/blue-app-iota/README.md

     On the Ledger Nano S/X, the first screen will display the tx type (output, input, or change), as well as the amount.
 The next screen will display the corresponding address for said transaction.
 This will repeat until all transactions have been displayed, then you can select "Approve" or "Deny".

-    On the Ledger Blue each transaction entry in a bundle will fit on the screen, use the next button until you've confirmed all transactions and then select approve if everything is correct.

     - All output transactions to 3rd party addresses will say "Output:" and below that "1.56 Mi" (for example).
 "Output" being the key word here.

         All input transactions will say "Input: [0]", and the final output transaction (the change transaction) will say "Change: [4]" ([4] being the seed-index of the change tx).
 This means the Ledger has verified the addresses used for inputs as well as the change tx all belong to the Ledger.